makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

     * [ ] Sum of all DAI transfers tested in `testDAIPayments` matches number in the Exec Doc
   * IF `MKR` or `DAI` streams (`DssVest`) are created
     * [ ] `VestAbstract` interface is imported from `dss-interfaces/dss/VestAbstract.sol`
-    * [ ] `restrict` is used for each stream unless otherwise explicitly stated in the Exec Doc
+    * [ ] `restrict` is used for each stream, UNLESS otherwise explicitly stated in the Exec Doc
     * [ ] `usr` (Vest recipient address) matches Exec Doc
     * [ ] `usr` address in the instruction is in the checksummed format
     * [ ] `usr` address variable name match one found in `addresses_wallets.sol`